FreeBSD/amd64 (pc3.example.org) (ttyv0) login:

 These devices are used by file systems that expect to occupy a slice.

-Slices, "dangerously dedicated" physical drives, and other drives contain partitions, which are represented as letters from
+Slices and "dangerously dedicated" physical drives contain BSD partitions, which are represented as letters from

 This letter is appended to the device name, so "da0a" is the